adesmond00/Intune-Deployment-App/memory-bank/progress.md

 ## What's Missing / Incomplete / Needs Work

 *   **Frontend Functionality**:
+    *   The Winget search/staging UI (`WingetAppPage`) allows searching, staging, and opening the configuration modal.
-    *   The Winget search/staging UI (`WingetAppPage`) is functional but the "Deploy" button is a placeholder.
+    *   The configuration modal (`DeploymentConfigModal`) allows editing basic deployment parameters, but the final "Confirm Configuration" button is a placeholder (doesn't trigger deployment).
     *   The "Add an App with Scoop" button on `ApplicationsPage` is not wired up.
     *   No components exist for adding/configuring custom MSI/EXE applications.
     *   No UI exists for displaying deployment status/feedback beyond basic search errors.